 If users assign ratings and leave comments in the app, it can be used by marketing specialists to identify weaknesses and retain customers.
 The administrator can receive notifications about any new negative reviews via their account in a CRM system and send a message with an apology gift to the unsatisfied customer (which is always cheaper than acquiring a new active user).

-The easiest way to check your churn rate is with myTracker.
-This metric can be found in our Report Constructor.
+The easiest way to check your churn rate is with MyTracker.
+This metric can be found in our Report builder.
 It shows how much of the audience you have lost in a certain time (in weeks, months, or days).
 What percentage of users never logged into the app again.